-LIGHTING IMPACT 6.5.
+6.5.
+LIGHTING IMPACT

-A Lighting Impact Assessment (LIA) prepared by Electrolight is included in Appendix F. The LIA concluded the following:
+A Lighting Impact Assessment (LIA) prepared by Electrolight (Appendix F).
+The LIA concludes the following:

 - The signage operator must ensure that the average luminance difference between successive images does not exceed 30% to ensure compliance with AS4282.
 The dwell time shall be 10 seconds or greater. - The proposed digital signage has been found to comply with all relevant requirements of AS 4282-2019 Control of the Obtrusive Effects of Outdoor Lighting. - In complying with the above requirements, the proposed signage should not result in unacceptable glare nor should it adversely impact the safety of pedestrians, residents or vehicular traffic.
-Additionally, the proposed signage should not cause any reduction in visual amenity to nearby residences or accommodation. - The proposal, if commissioned according to the LIA, complies with the following criteria, guidelines and standards: - State Environmental Planning Policy (Industry and Employment) 2021. - Transport Corridor Outdoor Advertising & Signage Guidelines 2017. - AS 4282-2019 Control of the Obtrusive Effects of Outdoor Lighting. - Sydney Development Control Plan (Signs and Advertisement) 2012.
+Additionally, the proposed signage should not cause any reduction in visual amenity to nearby residences or accommodation. - The proposal is capable of compliance with the following criteria, guidelines and standards: - State Environmental Planning Policy (Industry and Employment) 2021, - Transport Corridor Outdoor Advertising & Signage Guidelines 2017, - AS 4282-2019 Control of the Obtrusive Effects of Outdoor Lighting, - Sydney Development Control Plan (Signs and Advertisement) 2012.